Asthma Management By Anantbodh Chaitanya

 Causes of Asthma.

-Asthma can also arise during change of seasons.
-Increased sneezing, hay fever, wheezy bronchitis and eosinophilia are found to transform into asthma with passage of time.
+Asthma can also arise during a change of seasons.
+Increased sneezing, hay fever, wheezy bronchitis and eosinophilia are found to transform into asthma with the passage of time.
 Eosinophilia is even called ‘initial asthma’.
-Unhealthy food and undisciplined life style also produce asthma.
+Unhealthy food and undisciplined lifestyle also produce asthma.
 Bread, cake, ghee, oily foods, milk and milk products can lead to asthmatic attack.
 In addition, less intake of fruits, vegetables, and natural grains is also considered as a cause.

 How to manage asthma?

 Yoga is a system inclusive of physical and mental training that can benefit people of all ages.
-It involves Asanas (body postures) and Pranayama (art of breath control), among which of its physical uses are to reduce stress-related conditions, help with circulatory and respiratory disorders such as Asthma and Bronchitis, and improve over-all health.
+It involves Asanas (body postures) and Pranayama (the art of breath control), among which of its physical uses are to reduce stress-related conditions, help with circulatory and respiratory disorders such as Asthma and Bronchitis, and improve overall health.